East Gippsland economy

 Whether it is the commercial hub of Bairnsdale, the coastal delights of Lakes Entrance, the pretty lakeside villages of Metung or Paynesville, the peaceful beauty of Mallacoota, Orbost or Marlo along the Snowy River, or the High Country heritage in Omeo, East Gippsland’s towns and villages have much to offer.

-For ideas on your East Gippsland stay drop into one of our Visitor Information Centres, call them on 1800 637 070 or visit the Discover East Gippsland website.
+For ideas on your East Gippsland stay drop into one of our Visitor Information Centres, call them on 1800 637 070 or visit the Visit East Gippsland website.